s2k/limit_detectors/README.md

 This gem is tested with these Ruby versions (MRI, unless JRuby):

-  - 2.6
   - 2.7
   - 3.0
+  - 3.1

-as well as a current version of JRuby.
+as well as a current version of JRuby and TruffleRuby

 ## Contributing